bwoods/Architecture/src/reducer/README.md

 }
 ```

 The `reduce` method’s first responsibility is to mutate the feature’s current state given an action.
 Its second responsibility is to trigger effects that feed their actions back into the system.
-Currently `Feature` does not need to run any effects so `effects` goes unused.
+Currently `reduce` does not need to run any effects so `_effects` goes unused.

 If the action does need side effects, then more would need to be done.
-For example, if the feature always maintained an even number for its `State`, then each `Increment` and `Decrement` would need an effect to follow:
+For example, if `reduce` always maintained an even number for the `State`, then each `Increment` and `Decrement` would need an effect to follow:[^actually…]

+[^actually…]: <small>Granted, real code could just adjust the values by two.
+It *is* a contrived example to show how to use `effects`, after all.</small>

 ```rust
 # #[derive(Clone, Debug, Default, PartialEq)]